robfatland/serverless/azure/tutorial.md

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/10_4_Function_App_Wizard_Basics_Tab.png" alt="drawing" width="700"/>

+For each Wizard tab -- once it is filled in -- choose the right-most option at the bottom of the page to go to the next tab.
+Don't choose **Review and Create** as this skips over the intervening tabs.

 The **Hosting** tab should resemble the one shown below.
 Notice that a Storage Account is created by default and associated with the Function App.
 A Storage Account is a logical container like a Resource Group but specific to data storage modes on the cloud.